-Prerequisite: Successful completion

-of Algebra II Regents
+Prerequisite: Successful completion of Algebra II Regents

 This course is designed to provide the necessary foundation for a standard calculus course.
 Topics include absolute value and quadratic inequalities, functions and their equations, exponential and logarithmic functions and their applications, right triangle trigonometry, law of sines and law of cosines, trigonometric functions (circular) and their inverses, trigonometric identities and equations, addition and multiple angle formulas, and binomial theorem.
-A Ti-84 graphing calculator is required for this course.
-For accelerated juniors.
+A Ti-84 graphing calculator is required for this course. \For accelerated juniors.
 A grade of 70 is needed to earn college credit.
-A Ti-84 graphing calculator is required for this course.